wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 Free plugin does not support Wordpress Multisite.
 There is a separate "Pro for WPMU" plugin available for Wordpress Multisite.
 Please see more here: <a href="http://www.nextscripts.com/social-networks-auto-poster-pro-for-wordpress-compare-editions//">Compare Editions</a>

-= Can I use it just for Twitter (Facebook, LinkedIn, Delicious) or it requres all networks to be set? =
+= Can I use it just for Twitter (Facebook, LinkedIn, Delicious) or it requires all networks to be set? =

 Sure you can use it for just one or two networks.